lexibank/tlopo/out/vol3/chapter5.md

 <a id="s-5-8"></a>

-## 5.8.
+### 5.8.
 Guettarda speciosa (Rubiaceae)

 Guettarda speciosa is a hardwood tree with a short bole that grows to a height of 3-12 m in a variety of coastal habitats.
 [Hviding](../references.md#source-Hviding2005) ([2005](../references.md#source-Hviding2005): 151) reports that at Marovo it grows on the landward margin of the mangrove swamp and is tolerant of salt water.
-It is included here among lit- toral forest trees because [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 533) writes that in New Ireland it is '[c]ommon on the foreshore; as abundant on the cliffs as on the sand'.
+It is included here among littoral forest trees because [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 533) writes that in New Ireland it is '[c]ommon on the foreshore; as abundant on the cliffs as on the sand'.
 [Wheatley](../references.md#source-Wheatley1992) ([1992](../references.md#source-Wheatley1992): 198) reports that it is infrequent in Vanuatu.

 This tree has a number of uses: in the small islands of the Calvados chain (off the southeastern tip of the New Guinea mainland) it is used in house construction ([Kinch 1999](../references.md#source-Kinch1999)).
-At Marovo it is used for firewood and for making barkcloth mallets ([Hviding 2005](../references.md#source-Hviding2005): 151 ).
+At Marovo it is used for firewood and for making barkcloth mallets ([Hviding 2005](../references.md#source-Hviding2005): 151).

+Figure 5.13 Guettarda speciosa .

-G. speciosa is sometimes labelled with the same term Figure 5.13 Guettarda speciosa . as the epiphyte Fagraea berteroana, apparently because both are sweet-smelling ([§5.6](#s-5-6)), but the POc term for G. speciosa was &ast;pʷano or &ast;pʷano-pʷano.
+G. speciosa is sometimes labelled with the same term as the epiphyte Fagraea berteroana, apparently because both are sweet-smelling (§5.6), but the POc term for G. speciosa was &ast;pʷano or &ast;pʷano-pʷano.

 <table>
 <tr>